Georg Bochmann: World War II

-Later Bochmann was appointed to command the Panzer Regiment in the division; on 9 November 1943 he was promoted SS-Obersturmbannführer (Lieutenant Colonel).
+Later Bochmann was appointed to command the Panzer Regiment in the division; on 9 November 1943 he was promoted SS-Obersturmbannführer (lieutenant colonel).
 He commanded the "Totenkopf's" Panzer-Regiment through the Battle of Kursk and the subsequent battles along the Mius.
 Following fresh injuries he was withdrawn from the front and sent home.
 In Germany he was appointed head of SS Officer's School for Administration in Arolsen, Hesse.
 On 9 November 1944 he was promoted to SS-Standartenführer and transferred to 2nd SS Panzer Division Das Reich.
 However, after only a few weeks he was hastily transferred to command the 9th SS armored regiment in the 9th SS Panzer Division Hohenstaufen on 20 November.

 Bochmann actually only returned to combat on 2 January 1945 when he was appointed commander of the 18th SS Volunteer Panzergrenadier Division Horst Wessel.
 After a brief stint fighting in the west, the division was moved to the eastern front, where it was decimated and quickly surrounded by the Red Army in Oberglogau, Silesia.
 Although wounded, Bochmann led a successful breakthrough and was awarded the Swords to the Knight's Cross (becoming the 140th recipient), Oak Leaves and the prestigious Wound Badge in Gold.
 Also he was promoted to SS-Oberführer on 20 April 1945.

 With only a few weeks of the war left, Bochmann was appointed commander of the 17th SS Panzergrenadier Division Götz von Berlichingen.
 After retreating through Bavaria he refused suicidal orders from Generalfeldmarschall Ferdinand Schörner to attack Allied troops, was dismissed from his post and plans were started to court martial him.

-He would then lead SS troops from the Berlichingen at the Battle for Castle Itter.
+He would then lead SS troops from the Berlichingen at the Battle of Castle Itter.
 In its aftermath, on 9 May 1945 Georg Bochmann surrendered to United States troops in the Rottach-Egern region.